dominik-ilja/delta-desk-notes/Tasks/Lists/Task List.md

 - [ ] Bao would like me to review things another time when it is in production [Priority:: Low]

 ### FIN Searches

+- [ ] [86adb3jyf - Form D automated report of new filings - to do (FIN Searches - External Issue Submissions)](https://app.clickup.com/t/86adb3jyf) - Get information for Bao and Mikhail on this task.
+[Priority:: Urgent]
+- [ ] [86ade11z2 - remove about section from specific mandates - to do (FIN Searches - External Issue Submissions)](https://app.clickup.com/t/86ade11z2) - Get information for Mikhail on this task.
+[Priority:: Urgent]

+---

 - [ ] Look into how we can take advantage of screen spacing at smaller sizes
 - [ ] Terms to learn: